 Goslings!
 Their location on the beach was surprising, but now it all made sense.

 For weeks prior, two adult Canada geese had been carrying on loudly from atop several very tall, brush-covered promontories, roughly eroded vestiges of an ancient volcano.
-From a taller lookout nearby where I could glass down on them with binoculars, I had seen eagles circle and even on occasion land very close to the honkers, which protested loudly but didn’t budge.
+From a taller lookout nearby where I could glass down on them with binoculars, I had seen eagles circle and even on occasion land very close to the honkers, which protested ever more loudly, but didn’t budge.
 And now I knew why.

 But paddling about in tide pools filled with fresh water from a stream flowing across the beach toward the salty ocean beyond, the proud parents seemed unperturbed in the slightest.
-Leaving only me, I suppose, to wonder how it falls so heavily to ducks and geese to produce cavalcades of young, only to see most of them disappear, one by one, to feed the rest of nature’s hungry wild kingdom.
+Leaving only me, I suppose, to wonder how it falls so heavily to ducks and geese in particular to produce cavalcades of young, only to see most of them disappear, one by one, to feed the rest of nature’s hungry wild kingdom.